Program Title – Computer Engineering Technician

 Semester 2

-Welcome to the Switching, Routing, and Wireless Essentials (SRWE) course.
-This is the second course in the CCNA curriculum series.
+This is the second course in the CCNA curriculum series, which focuses on Switching, Routing, and Wireless Essentials (SRWE).
 It focuses on switching technologies and router operations that support small-to-medium business networks and includes wireless local area networks (WLAN) and security concepts.
 In addition to learning, key switching and routing concepts, learners will be able to perform basic network configuration and troubleshooting, identify and mitigate LAN security threats, and configure and secure a basic WLAN.

 An operating system is an organized collection of programs and data designed to manage the resources of a computer system and provide a base upon which applications can be developed and run.
 This course is designed to build a foundation in basic server administration.
 It covers all of the critical Windows Server 2016 features, including the features unique to this operating system.
 The students will learn how to choose the right server edition for their needs, and learn how to install, configure, customize, manage, and troubleshoot their server.